yibogele/GoTut/notes.md

 ```
 - Embedding types introduces the problem of name conflicts but the rules to resolve them are simple
 - there is no problem if a field is added that conflicts with another field in another subtype if neither field is ever used.

+### Concurrency
+- Do not communicate by sharing memory; instead, share memory by communicating.
+>Concurrent programming in many environments is made difficult by the subtleties required to implement correct access to shared variables.
+Go encourages a different approach in which shared values are passed around on channels and, in fact, never actively shared by separate threads of execution.
+Only one goroutine has access to the value at any given time.
+Data races cannot occur, by design.